 Location: UNKNOWN

 There is one Arrchitect model that is praised above all others: MK PJR1.
 They do deserve this praise of course, they are one of the originals and have been working hard to earn their place among their peers.
-They don't like talking about their success, instead choosing to highlight the successes of the newer generations.
+They don't like talking about their success, instead choosing to use their voice to highlight the successes of the newer generations.

 Anomalies - Chaos in an otherwise balanced program